 "I'm ready," she said in Cree, opening her eyes to what perhaps was the Christian God, or the main Dude in charge of it all, no matter what color he was.
-Then, her ears were opened by the struggling bear in the parking lot turning around, screaming all matters of obsenities at everyone.
+Then, her ears were opened by the struggling beast in the parking lot turning around, screaming all matters of obscenities at everyone.
 "Tom Wilson?"
-Roberta said, focusing her eyes on the struggling captive's face.
+Roberta said, focusing her eyes on the captive's face.

-"We verified all the charges against him, and he will be prosecuted to the full extent of the law," Dr. DeLong, D.V.M., LLd., Diplomat, AVMA, WASP said.
+"We verified all the charges against him, and he will be prosecuted to the full extent of the law," Dr. DeLong, D.V.M., LLd., Diplomat, AVMA, WASP said to Roberta after inviting her into thee board room.
 "Which will also lead to several other vacancies on the veterinary board.
 Two prominent ones on top which perhaps you and Henry could occupy.
-Fresh young wolverines and Old Dinosaurs seem to be just what we need to put this ecosystem right again," he smiled, expressing himself with more humor and openness than Roberta thought possible from his stiff upper English Canadian lip and hard chiseled chalkwhite face.
-"When you do locate him, please inform him that we have put him on the ballot, assuming there is no objection to any of that with you."
+Fresh young wolverines and Old Dinosaurs seem to be just what we need to put this ecosystem right again."
+He smiled, expressing himself with more humor and openness than Roberta thought possible from his stiff upper English Canadian lip and hard chiseled chalk-white face.
+"When you do locate Doctor Henry Steiner, please inform him that we have put him on the ballot, assuming there is no objection to any of that with you."

 "None at all," Roberta smiled back.
 She felt...good about looking and feeling respectable.
-Maybe one day she would come to the meeting in Buckskins with an offering of sweetgrass to start off the proceedings, but for the first few sessions, it would have to be played straight.
+Maybe one day she would come to the meeting in Buckskins with an offering of sweetgrass to start off the proceedings.
+But for the first few sessions, it would have to be played straight.
 Which would be in a direction leading upward.
 Of course, Doc Henry would first have to say 'yes' to the proposition, which he of course would, after he was finished with his 'brief errand' elsewhere, wherever that was.

 The old woman who had been in Knife Bend as long as anyone could remember didn't recognize the place.
-Though Norma always did a better job at sheltering animals, the Humane Society had always done a passable one.
-The no-kill policy was, for the most part, honored and everyone was welcomed.
+Though she always did a stellar job at sheltering animals, the Humane Society had, in the 'pre-Marie with an ie' days anyway, always done a passable one.
+The no-kill policy had been, for the most part, honored and everyone was welcomed.
 The floors and cages where not always sterile, but they were clean, as were the hearts and minds of those who ran it.
 Most people in search of a needy animal found one, and most animals in true need that could give something reliable to humans somehow wound up in the paws of such.
-But was then, and this was now, as the old woman approaching the building saw, hear and smelt.
+But was then, and this was now, as the old woman approaching saw, hear and smelt the building she dared not been seen from, a structure which had an added wing to it hidden behind the front window, the interior lined with closed curtains.